 Where can’t I travel when pregnant?

-When you are pregnant, there are so many more things you have to think about when traveling.
+When you are pregnant, there are so many things you have to think about when traveling.
 Is this a safe place for me to be?
-Is there a high risk of diseases where I am planning to visit?
+Is there a high risk of disease where I am planning to visit?
 Will I have access to adequate medical care if I should need it?
 How late into my pregnancy am I allowed to travel?
 Although you may be able to travel internationally and not have any trouble, it is important to avoid certain areas of the world and make sure you have plans in place to have a successful trip.

 In some developing countries, there is a greater risk of contracting the Zika virus through mosquito bites.
-Now, if you are pregnant, you are more likely to get bitten by mosquitoes (trust me- I know!!
-Read why in this post- why do I get more mosquito bites when pregnant?
+Now, if you are pregnant, you are more likely to get bitten by mosquitoes.
+Trust me- I know!
+Read why in this post: why do I get more mosquito bites when pregnant?

-Because you are more likely to get bitten by a mosquito, the chances of you contracting Zika virus are higher.
+Because you are more likely to get bitten by a mosquito, the chances of you contracting the Zika virus are higher.
 Whilst Zika virus doesn’t usually have any major impacts on people, it has been associated with birth defects.

 These locations should be avoided, completely, while pregnant.
-I have made a handy infographic showing all of the destinations which are sadly off of your itinerary for the next nine months.
+I have made a handy infographic showing all of the destinations which are sadly off your itinerary for the next nine months.

 Sometimes, however, traveling through or to these regions of the world is unavoidable.
-If you are pregnant and are traveling internationally to a new place, and one that is at a higher risk for these dangerous diseases, there are a few things you can do to help keep you safe and healthy.
+If you are pregnant and are traveling internationally to a new place, and one that is at a higher risk for these dangerous diseases, there are a few things you can do to help keep yourself safe and healthy.
 I have outlined some of these for you below.

 Visit Your Doctor and Get Travel Health Insurance

 In my experience, nurses and doctors are very nervous about pregnant women travelling or taking young children travelling.
 I understand that there are certain risks, but for me the experience outweighs these.
-I personally take on board their advice but take their nervousness with a pinch of salt- I am big and ugly enough to know how to take care of myself and my children whilst at home or whilst travelling.
+I personally take on board their advice but take their nervousness with a pinch of salt.
+Well, I am big enough and ugly enough to know how to take care of myself and my children whilst at home or whilst travelling.

 Pack A Copy Of Your Medical Records